Symbiotech-LLC/Canary/README.md

 # Canary Summary
 canary is a command line tool to scrape html elements.
 It can also validate of links & images scraped from these pages and build an easy to read report.
-Canary is developed with the community in mind.
+Canary is developed with the Open Source community in mind.

 # Disclaimer:
 Be careful about the number of urls being verified / scraped. <br />